AndyHCode/LinkedList/README.md

 # LinkedList

-A basic linked list using node base on a lab assignment from my CS 2 course
+A basic linked list base on a lab assignment from my CS 2 course